jasontamez/PF2/README.md

 `"name": STRING` - The label of the `Value`

 `"tags": KEYS` - A list of "tags" associated with this `Value`, hidden from end-user
+* `tags` should be in the format `"prefix:specific"`, e.g. "skill:craft" or "creature-type:half-orc"

 `"types": KEYS` - A list of "types" associated with this `Value`, most likely visible to end-user